emrgnt-cmplxty/fermi/docs/docs/2.develop/quickstart.md

 ---
 id: quickstart-guide
-title: Hello Axion 👋
+title: Hello Fermi 👋
 sidebar_label: ⭐ Quickstart
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import {CodeTabs, Language, Github} from "@site/components/codetabs"

 Hi!
-Let us guide you in starting and interacting with your first decentralized app (dApp) in Axion: Hello Axion.
+Let us guide you in starting and interacting with your first decentralized app (dApp) in Fermi: Hello Fermi.

-**Hello Axion** is a friendly dApp composed by two main components:
+**Hello Fermi** is a friendly dApp composed by two main components:
   1. A smart contract that stores and retrieves a greeting message
   2. A simple web-based frontend that displays the greeting and enables to change it.

 ---

-## Try Hello Axion in Your Browser
+## Try Hello Fermi in Your Browser

 A new browser window will open automatically with the code, give it a minute and the frontend will pop-up (make sure the pop-up window is not blocked).